andytudhope/living-blue-book/source/knowledge_repo/index.md

 I was at home." — Lalla-Ded

 "Say: All is from Allah..." — Qur'an 4:78

+"Was it not I that summoned thee to My service?
+Did I not make thee busy with my name?
+Thy calling 'Allah!' was My 'Here I am.'"

 "A flash illumined all my soul;
 The heart of my heart opened wide.